lc8631058/Lane_Lines_Detection_and_Marking_using_Multiple_Visual_Features_and_Perspective_Transformation/README.md

 This project I use a combine slection approach to select the binary image of each frame, at the first frame I need to apply a sliding window search of total image, after that I will search for the lane line based on searched results of the first frame.

-Here I have some problems:

-1. Here I wonder should the `dst` and `src` points be dynamic detected or presupposed?

-2. How could I adjust my approach to let it accomplish the other 2 challenging videos?